 A variety of disorders can interfere with the control of urination, among them

 Urinary incontinence (in adults Urinary Incontinence in Adults Urinary incontinence is involuntary loss of urine.
-Incontinence can occur in both men and women at any age, but it is more common among women and older people, affecting about 30% of older women... read more and children Urinary Incontinence in Children Urinary incontinence is defined as the involuntary release of urine occurring two or more times per month after toilet training.
-Incontinence may be present During the day (daytime or diurnal... read more )
+Incontinence can occur in both men and women at any age, but it is more common among women and older adults, affecting about 30% of older women... read more and children Urinary Incontinence in Children Urinary incontinence is defined as the involuntary release of urine occurring two or more times per month after toilet training has been completed.
+Incontinence may be present During the day... read more )